BaseMax/QRCodeManagmentGraphQL/README.md

 ## Features

+- Get list of all QR Codes
+- Search list of QR Codes
+- Get a QR Code from ID, slug
 - Generate QR code images from text or binary data
 - Convert QR code images back to data
 - Save QR codes with unique slugs for easy retrieval